-In Section 3 we construct a special two-dimensional rational polyhedron and reduce those NP-hard integer minimization problem to the integer minimization problem over the integer points in that rational polyhedron and show that despite generally, such problems can be solved in time polynomial, in our case it can't.
+In Section 4 we construct a special two-dimensional rational polyhedron and reduce those integer minimization problem to the integer minimization problem over the integer points in that rational polyhedron and show that despite generally, such problems can be solved in time polynomial, it can't be solved in time polynomial in our case.

-We develop a polynomial-time algorithm for integer factorization by enumeration of vertices of integer hull of that two-dimensional rational polyhedron.
+We develop a polynomial-time algorithm for integer factorization by enumeration of vertices of integer hull of that two-dimensional rational polyhedron using M. Hartmann's algorithm and selection of the integer points.